benedictusdps/MOOC-MBA/README.md

-# MOOC-MBA
+# MOOC for MBA
-A collection of free self-taught courses to prepare for an MBA.
+A collection of free self-taught courses on MBA classes.

 # Classes